kasbuunk/microservice/README.md

 `repository` sits in between the domain-logic and the storage layer.
 It translates the retrieval and persistence of entities that need to be committed to storage, and its functionality is called by the domain core package.

-It may either be included as a subpackage under the `server` package or the `user` domain package, or be their parent.
+It may either be included as a subpackage under the `server` package or the `auth` domain package, or be their parent.
 Since it does not include any domain-specific knowledge and mostly implements the interface to query databases, it will probably be included underneath the `server` package.